PanJiaChen/vue-element-admin-site/docs/guide/essentials/mock-api.md

 ## Easy-mock

 [vue-admin-template](https://github.com/PanJiaChen/vue-admin-template) uses [easy-mock](https://easy-mock.com/login) to simulate the data.
 It is a pure front-end visualization, and can quickly generate simulation data persistence services.
-It's very easy to use and can be combined with `swagger`, suporrt cors.
+It's very easy to use and can be combined with `swagger`, support cors.
 It's worth a try for both the team and the individual project.

 [Online Demo](https://easy-mock.com/)